 In our Cultivate blog post, “10 Reasons to Redesign Your Website,” we discussed the tell-tale signs that your website is due for a makeover and what actions to take once you have noticed them.
-If you’re a marketing leader preparing for a website redesign, you already know the stakes are high.
-Your website isn’t just a digital brochure; it’s the front door to your brand, the engine behind your growth, and one of the most visible expressions of your organization’s value.
+If you’re a marketing leader preparing for a website redesign, whether with an internal team or a website redesign agency, you already know the stakes are high.
+Your website isn’t just a digital brochure.
+It’s the front door to your brand and a key growth engine.
+It is also one of the most visible expressions of your organization’s value.

-And yet, behind the scenes, redesigns can feel surprisingly chaotic.
+And yet, behind the scenes, redesigns can be more chaotic than you expect.
 Stakeholders disagree on goals.
 Content lags.
 Timelines slip.
 SEO warnings pop up.
 Design rounds multiply.
 And eventually someone says what everyone is thinking:

 “This shouldn’t be this hard.”